Helpful Information (For teachers and parents)

 A. This is a two part answer – please read both parts.

 Part 2: Grades K-5.
-All participants must submit a 1.) student registration form and 2.) an abstract.
+All participants must submit a 1.) student registration form and an abstract (combined into one form).
 This can be done online.
-It is at the discretion of the Region V MSEF team to determine if a research plan is needed.
+It is at the discretion of the teacher to determine if a research plan is needed.
 Additionally, if the project involves the use of humans, vertebrate animals, microorganisms, biohazards, dangerous chemicals or activities, Forms 1, 1A, a research plan and 1B as well as other additional paperwork may be required.
-See the ISEF rules and regulations for exact paperwork needed or visit the FORMS wizard (https://apps2.societyforscience.org/wizard/index.asp).
+See the ISEF rules and regulations for exact paperwork needed or visit the FORMS wizard (https://ruleswizard.societyforscience.org/).

 Q: If the project has photos, is there anything we need to do as far as identifying them?

 A: This is a two-part answer – please read both parts.